Tolerating confrontation

 Explore and reflect

-Our reaction to confrontation is shaped by several factors:
+Your reaction to confrontation is shaped by several factors:

-• How our families managed confrontation
+• How your family managed confrontation

-• Our personal expectations for our own behaviour
+• Your personal expectations for your behaviour

 • Feel it should be avoided at all costs